+The machine has been constructed to the state of the art and any regulations and standards applicable for use in industry and trade.
+It may only be used for the welding procedures indicated at the rating plate.
 Hazards may arise for persons, animals and material objects if the equipment is not used correctly.
 No liability is accepted for any damages arising from improper usage!

-- The equipment must only be used in line with proper usage and by trained or expert staff! - Do not modify or convert the equipment improperly!
+- The equipment must only be used in line with its designated purpose and by trained or expert personnel! - Do not improperly modify or convert the equipment!

-Arc welding machine for standard and pulsed gas-shielded metal-arc welding with TIG welding and lift arc (touch starting) or MMA welding as secondary process.
+Arc welding machine for GMAW welding with TIG welding and lift arc (touch starting) or MMA welding as secondary process.
 It may be possible to expand the functionality by using accessories (see the documentation in the relevant chapter).